Congregation B'nai Shalom Sisterhood

 Contact if you would like to assist and/or attend.

-- Book Club - First book for the fall: The History of Love by Nicole Krauss, date TBA
+- October 21: The History of Love by Nicole Krauss

 - Saturday, March 14 - Our 6th Annual Women's Kallah

 - Thursday, March 26 - Our beautiful Annual Women's Seder